Amherst town officials map out uses for CARES money

 “A lot of times savings are getting depleted during the pandemic, so cash on hand to pay your rent and utilities is very important,” Hanson said.

-Hanson said more than 700 letters recently were mailed out to let the county’s businesses know of the two grant opportunities.
+Hanson said more than 700 letters recently were mailed out to let the county’s businesses know of the grant opportunities available.

 “So literally every business who is known by the Commissioner of the Revenue should have gotten a letter telling them about the grant,” Hanson said.